 The young man listened politely.
 Then bent down, picked up another starfish and threw it into the sea, past the breaking waves and said- “It made a difference for that one.”

-I prefer to call myself as a teacher rather than a professor or a lecturer.
-It means that my focus is the students rather than on the subjects or courses I teach.
-Although I love teaching a variety of courses in globalization to students both using traditional Face2Face and online instructional methods, the truly joy of my life is making students better and smarter.
+I prefer to call myself a teacher rather than a professor or a lecturer.
+It means that my focus is on the students rather than on the subjects or courses I teach.
+Although I love teaching a variety of courses in globalization to students both using traditional Face2Face and online instructional methods, the true joy of my life is making students better and smarter.
 Moreover, I like experimenting with new approaches and learning from what doesn’t work as well as what does in my classroom.

 On the other hand, I also want my students to have a ‘practical’ learning experience.
 The social constructionist pedagogy teaches me that learning is particularly effective when students, work together constructing and sharing something for others to experience.
-Therefore, I encourage students’ creative collaboration in class by using various learner-centric tools and technology available to present their understanding of the course materials.
+Therefore, I encourage students’ creative collaboration in a class by using various learner-centric tools and technology available to present their understanding of the course materials.

 I believe this type of learning empowers students and better prepares them to deal with complexity, diversity, and change.

 - International Political Economy |IPE_Syllabus| |online|

 - Introduction to Asian Studies |syllabus| |online|